asabushaban/cadence-learnings/Quests.md

 4. Can a resource be created in a script or transaction (assuming there isn't a public function to create one)?

     - Definetly not a script because scripts can only view data.
-Transactions can create resources.
+If there isn't a public function to create the resource, only the contract can create a resource with the create keyword.

 5. What is the type of the resource below?